TangoEnSkai/tangoenskai.github.io/about.md

 As an `ACM SIGCHI Communication Ambassador`, he wants to encourage researchers to engage with human/social aspects of technology, and HCI in order to tackle problems such as terminal disability and aging society with technology usage.

-He also runs several study groups with freelancers, software engineers, and postgraduate students to learn more deeply about `machine learning` (especially for reinforcement learning), `web development` (Golang, React, Relay, TDD, modern programming paradigms), and `conventional programming` (c/c++ for better performance).
+He also runs several study groups with freelancers, software engineers, and postgraduate students to learn more deeply about `machine learning` (especially for reinforcement learning), and `web development` (Golang, React, Relay, TDD, DDD, modern programming paradigms).
+He is going to work for **[Mercari Inc.](https://about.mercari.com/)**, <u>which is the first in Japan to reach “unicorn” status</u> , as a **Software Engineer (Backend: Golang, Microservices)** from April 2019.

 **Favourite quotes:**

 * The world is not a desktop. -**Mark Weiser**
 * I propose to consider the question, `'Can machines think?'` -**Alan Turing**
 * Computer science is no more about computers than astronomy is about telescopes. -**Edsger Dijkstra**